 When you’re a digital nomad, there’s that beauty of not being confined to a single space.
 You can go to one place during the winter, and move to another for the summer.
 Estonia is one of those summer-oriented places that are perfect for digital nomads when the temperatures are good.
 We wouldn’t recommend it during the winter, because the temperatures can go as low as -20 F, and there’s heavy snow.

 If you’re looking at a not-so-exotic destinations for digital nomads, Estonia, and especially Tallinn, is hard to beat.
+Read our Tallinn backpackers guide to find out more about the Estonian capital.

 Last but certainly not least, we must mention Portugal.
 The country is one of the warmest, most pleasant countries in Europe to live in, and with cities such as Lisbon, it’s also a paradise for digital nomads.
 From cosy cafes and co-working spaces that have very fast internet to the creative talent available, digital nomads are bound to love it.